iamarshiya/theamberoven/README.md

 > *"We don't just bake bread; we capture the amber glow of the morning sun in every crust.
 A fusion of old-world French technique and modern digital elegance."*

-**The Amber Oven** (Kneaded Delights) is a premium frontend experience designed to break the monotony of flat web design.
+**The Amber Oven** is a premium frontend experience designed to break the monotony of flat web design.
 It leverages **Obsidian Glassmorphism**—a sophisticated UI style featuring deep charcoal blurs, golden accents, and floating "frosted" layers that mimic a high-end storefront window at dusk.

 ---